 DUI checkpoints are unlawful if they violate the Colorado Department of Transportation (CDOT) guidelines for sobriety checkpoints.
 DUI roadblocks should:

-- Pose as little inconvenience as possible to drivers,
+- Pose as little inconvenience as possible to you,

 - Have a consistent, non-discriminatory procedure for choosing which vehicles to stop – for example, every third car,

-- Give adequate warning that a driver is approaching a checkpoint,
+- Give adequate warning that you are approaching a checkpoint,

 - Be adequately staffed and supervised,